flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 Column Generation terminates.

-### 5.6 Final LP Solution
+#### 5.2.6 Final LP Solution

-The optimal solution of the final RMP is
+The optimal solution of the final LP RMP is

 $$
 y=